WILLIAMSTOWN -- On the walls of the Clark Art Institute in Williamstown, in the exhibit "Winslow Homer: Making Art, Making History," waves crash.

 "Our goal is to engage our community with our collections and with our special exhibitions," Tulgan said, "and to make the Clark accessible and fun for a family that might not typically think about visiting an art museum."

 Clark Family Days, which can attract more than 5,000 visitors, offer a feast for the senses.
 Relish a pie-eating contest, play croquet on the lawn, then visit baby farmyard animals.
-Build a cabin with oversized Lincoln Logs, and move giant chess pieces on a checkered board.
-Cast a fishing line, pose with period props in a photo booth, and take a hay ride around the lily pond.

 Travel back in time to a 19th-century courtroom and school house, as President Lincoln himself and mysterious silver bathing belles roam the expansive grounds.
 Enjoy art-making and create nautical tote bags, sailors' valentines, sea in a jar and vintage optical illusions.